Systemac/Binance/README.md

 https://hub.docker.com/repository/docker/systemac/trader/general

-You just need to create a volume with config.py same as example.
+You just need to create a volume with config.py same as example and drop it in a config folder.